OWRC/interpolants/modelling/waterbudget/data.md

 ### Precipitation and Snowmelt
-The 6-hourly CaPA-RDPA precipitation $(P)$ and the daily SNODAS snowmelt $(P_M)$ fields are both gridded rasters that are routinely scraped of open web resources and proportioned to the sub-watersheds using the Delft-FEWS transformation ["Interpolation: SpatialAverage"](https://publicwiki.deltares.nl/display/FEWSDOC/InterpolationSpatialAverage)
+The 6-hourly CaPA-RDPA precipitation $(P)$ and the daily SNODAS snowmelt $(P_M)$ fields are both gridded rasters that are routinely scraped of open web resources and proportioned to the sub-watersheds using the Delft-FEWS transformation [Interpolation: SpatialAverage](https://publicwiki.deltares.nl/display/FEWSDOC/InterpolationSpatialAverage).

 ### Temperature, Pressure, Humidity and Wind Speed
 These hourly datasets offered by the MSC are scalar, in that they are ground measurements taken at station locations.
 Spatial interpolation includes: